-Each vote shall be an affirmative vote that in the view of the Modification Panel member, implementation of the Proposal would address the requirements of a licence direction in full or in part.
-Where a simple majority (of the votes cast) is achieved at this stage, the Modification Proposal shall then be subject to two-thirds majority voting for the purposes of the Modification Panel then making a determination as to whether to recommend implementation.

-Where the Panel is unable to achieve a simple majority (of the votes cast) at this stage, the Modification Proposal shall remain subject to simple majority voting for the purposes of the Modification Panel making a determination as to whether to recommend implementation.
+Each vote shall be an affirmative vote that in the view of the Modification Panel member, implementation of the Proposal would not meet the requirements of a Licence direction in full or in part.
+Where a simple majority (of the votes cast) is achieved at this stage, the Modification Proposal shall then be subject to simple majority voting for the purposes of the Modification Panel then making a determination as to whether to recommend implementation.
+Where the Panel is unable to achieve a simple majority (of the votes cast) at this stage, the Modification Proposal shall remain subject to two-thirds majority voting for the purposes of the Modification as to whether to recommend implementation.